 Images must be 300 dpi and at least 1500px wide.

-Each bi-monthly issue of Art in Print features a full-page reproduction and brief essay about the work of one artist, chosen by an outside juror.
+Each issue of Art in Print features a full-page reproduction and brief essay about the work of one artist, chosen by an outside juror.
 Jurors include artists, curators, printers, publishers and dealers from around the world.

 Who can enter?